News

 Duke alumnus Aaron Sandel is a PhD student in Anthropology at the University of Michigan.
 He writes from Ngogo, in the center of Kibale National Park in Uganda, home to 200 chimpanzees, the subjects of his dissertation.
 A National Geographic Young Explorers grant in 2013 got him through the angst of finalizing a dissertation project.
 Now, he studies angst, or at least the closest thing to it: friendship and the transition to adulthood in male chimpanzees.
 When he's not focused on following a chimpanzee, his forest daydreams… read more about Alumnus Aaron Sandel - National Geographic Young Explorer »

 For chimpanzees, just like humans, teasing, taunting and bullying are familiar parts of playground politics.
 An analysis of 12 years of observations of playground fights between young chimpanzees in East Africa finds that chimps with higher-ranked moms are more likely to win.
 The results come from an analysis of daily field notes recorded from 2000 to 2011 at Gombe National Park in western Tanzania.
-Stored in the Jane Goodall Institute Research Center at Duke University and also at The… read more about Chimps With High-Ranking Moms Do Better In Fights »
+Stored in the Jane Goodall Institute Research Center at Duke University and also at… read more about Chimps With High-Ranking Moms Do Better In Fights »

 During her junior year at Duke, Prim Siripipat '03 felt her tennis career was coming to an end.She had played since she was 7, training alongside a young Andy Roddick and rising as one of the top ten players in the United States by the time she was 17.But years of rigorous training and competing took its toll.
 Siripipat had three surgeries during that junior year -- on both of her shoulders and her left knee -- and she began thinking about her career options as she prepared to leave Duke."I knew I wanted to stay in sports… read more about For the Love of the Game »